Stan402/Yandex.Practicum_projects/Video Games Market Analysis/README.md

-# Telecom Plans Comparison
+# Video Games Market Analysis

 ## Data

-The work based on the toy data provided by Yandex.Practicum.
-It comes in five separate data sets:
+The work based on the historical data on game sales provided by Yandex.Practicum.
+It contains:
-#### users
-- first name
+- name
-- last name
+- platform
-- age
+- year of release
-- subscription date
-- churn date
+- genre
-- city
+- North America sales
-- plan name
+- Europe sales
-#### calls
-- call date
+- Japan sales
-- duration
+- Other sales
-#### messages
-- message date
+- critic score
-#### internet
-- megabytes spent while in the session
-- web session date
-#### plans
-- plan name
+- user score
-- monthly charge
+- ESRB rating
-- monthly minute allowance
-- monthly text allowance
-- data megabytes allowance
-- price per call minute
-- price per text
-- price per gigabyte

 ## Task
+1. Data preprocessing
-1. Exploratory analysis
+2. Exploratory analysis
-   1. Describe the customers behavior
-   2. Explore the main statistics and distributions
-   3. Visualize the findings
-2. Test the hypotheses
+3. Test the hypotheses
-   1. The average profit from users of different plans differ
-   2. The average profit from users in NY-NJ area differs from that of the users from other regions
+   1. Average user ratings of the Xbox One and PC platforms are the same
+   2. Average user ratings for the Action and Sports genres are different

 ## Libraries used
-*pandas*
-*numpy*
-*matplotlib*
+*pandas*,
+*numpy*,
+*matplotlib*,
+*seaborn*